syselement/tcm-sec-notes/linux-101/8-process-manag/process-manage.md

 # Managing Processes

-- A Linux process can be in one of a few states.
+- A Linux process can be in one of a few states:
   - **running** = the CPU is executing a process
     - **`CTRL+Z`** to stop the process from running
     - Linux sends a STOP signal to the process and the process enters the stopped state